JayGupta797/playground/wordcloud/README.md

 # Word Cloud

-This collection of script yields a word cloud super-imposed on a background image.
+This collection of scripts yields a word cloud super-imposed on a background image.
 All tooling is provided by Andreas Mueller's wordcloud library.

 ## Installation